Bradben/pubRepo/Python_doc.md

-Editing this in the python branch.
+Editing this in the master branch.